نوع مقاله : مقاله پژوهشی

 نویسنده [English]

-Purpose: In today’s evolving global landscape, effective evaluation and monitoring of research and technology capabilities drive innovation, economic growth, and competitiveness.
-This study aims to comprehensively analyze and compare science, technology, and innovation (STI) evaluation indicators across three distinct national contexts: Iran, Australia, and New Zealand.
-By developing a robust thematic framework, this research offers actionable insights and recommendations for policymakers seeking to enhance their research and innovation ecosystems.
-The importance of aligning evaluation methods with global standards cannot be overstated, as nations increasingly compete in the global knowledge economy.
-Australia and New Zealand were selected as benchmarks for comparison due to their leadership in STI evaluation practices, enabling a nuanced understanding of different national contexts and their impact on STI policies and outcomes.
-This comparative approach highlights best practices and contextual adaptations that can inform global policymaking.
+purpose: In today’s rapidly evolving global landscape, effectivly evaluating and monitoring research and technology capabilities is crucial for fostering innovation, economic growth, and competitiveness.
+This study aims to comprehensively analyze and compare of science, technology, and innovation (STI) evaluation indicators across three distinct national contexts: Iran, Australia, and New Zealand.
+By developing a robust thematic framework, the research provides actionable insights and recommendations for policymakers seeking to strengthen their research and innovation ecosystems.
+Aligning evaluation methods with global standards is of paramount importance, particularly as nations increasingly compete in the global knowledge economy.
+Australia and New Zealand were selected as benchmarks due to their leadership in STI evaluation practices.
+This choice enables a nuanced understanding of how different national contexts shape STI policies and outcomes.
+Through this comparative approach, the study highlights best practices and contextual adaptations that can inform global policymaking.

-Findings: The findings reveal significant differences in how STI evaluation indicators are prioritized and implemented across the three countries.
+Findings: The findings reveal significant differences in the prioritization and implementation of STI evaluation indicators across the three countries.
 In Iran, the focus is primarily on scientific productivity and human capital development, emphasizing national research outputs and workforce expansion.
-In contrast, Australia and New Zealand exhibit a broader emphasis on technology commercialization, venture capital investment, and international collaborations, reflecting their advanced innovation ecosystems and integration into the global market.
-Indicators were systematically classified into six overarching categories, with subcategories providing insights into R&D funding, innovative business environments, and knowledge transfer mechanisms.
-For example, the technology category includes patents, industrial designs, and trademarks, while the human capital category explores metrics related to researchers, students, and workforce development.
-The study uncovers shared practices and unique strategies within each country by employing thematic analysis.
-Iran’s STI evaluation framework demonstrates notable strengths in fostering national research initiatives but faces challenges in integrating these efforts with broader innovation policies.
-Meanwhile, Australia and New Zealand’s systems showcase a balanced approach, combining quantitative metrics with qualitative assessments to capture the full spectrum of STI activities.
-The contrast between the three countries underscores the influence of governance models, funding structures, and regional priorities in shaping STI evaluation outcomes.
-This comprehensive analysis underscores the contextual factors—such as economic priorities, governance structures, and cultural norms—that influence the design and effectiveness of STI evaluation systems.
+In contrast, Australia and New Zealand prioritize technology commercialization, venture capital investment, and international collaborations, reflecting their advanced innovation ecosystems and integration into the global markets.
+The indicators were systematically classified into six overarching categories, with subcategories providing insights into R&D funding, innovative business environments, and knowledge transfer mechanisms.
+For example, the technology category includes measures such as patents, industrial designs, and trademarks, while the human capital category examines metrics related to researchers, students, and workforce development.
+Through thematic analysis, this study identifies both shared practices and unique strategies in the STI evaluation frameworks of each country.
+Iran's Science, Technology, and Innovation (STI) evaluation framework demonstrates notable strengths in fostering national research initiatives; however, it faces challenges in integrating these efforts with broader innovation policies.
+In contrast, the systems of Australia and New Zealand employ a balanced approach, intergrating quantitative metrics with qualitative assessments to comprehensively capture STI activities.
+The differences among the three countries underscore the influence of governance models, funding structures, and regional priorities on shaping STI evaluation outcomes.
+This analysis highlights the role of contextual factors—such as economic priorities, governance frameworks, and cultural norms— in shaping the design and effectiveness of STI evaluation systems.

 کلیدواژهها [English]